 Alarming at this may sound, over half a million people in the united states live on the streets, in cars, in homeless shelters, or in subsidized transitional housing.
-This number will significantly increase if we were to factor families that spend couple of days a year in such places.
-This is a real , daunting and an ongoing issue.
-Homelessness is real and thus we bring a list of shelters for women and families in Jersey city.
+This number will significantly increase if we were to factor in families that spend a couple of days a year in such places.
+This is a real, daunting, and ongoing issue.
+Homelessness is real and thus we bring a list of shelters for women and families in Jersey City.

 Phone :(201) 420-1070

 Hope House is an emergency shelter for homeless women with children.
 This shelter helps families become self-sufficient by giving them an opportunity for decision making and for improving their situation.
 This is done under the supervision, support, and guidance of shelter staff.
 This facility Houses up to 20 mothers and their children.
 The program offers short-term supervised residence, including three meals a day, assessment/planning, case management, housing, education, food, and clothing.

 If you are a woman or you know someone who is struggling to find a house for herself and her children , Hope house and its compassionate staff will help you find the right place and the right opportunity for you and your young children.
 Hope house is the first on our list of shelters for women and families in Jersey city.
 If you would like to volunteer instead you could reach out to them or for other opportunities find here